 When I decided Jane had to be a fashionista, a whole new world opened for my characters.
-After all, as one of my writer friends told me while reading Being Jane, the outfits are so vivid with detail, they almost become characters in themselves, saying so much about the women and men who wear them.
+After all, as one of my writer friends told me while reading Camera Ready, the outfits are so vivid with detail, they almost become characters in themselves, saying so much about the women and men who wear them.
 And I love dressing them, almost as much as I loved drawing clothes, playing with paper dolls or outfitting my Barbies as a child.

 When Jane encounters Craig in the opening scene of Being Jane, she’s keenly aware of what she has on – and is relieved to know she’s wearing Chanel.
 Craig, of course, has donned a three-piece Armani suit, which Jane notes right away.
 Yes, these characters may seem like label whores, but it’s so much fun to anticipate what they all might wear, when, where, in front of whom and how it makes them feel.
-In Jane’s first big presentation before Craig, she picks something that makes her feel “smart, confident and sexy.”
+In Jane’s first big presentation before Craig, she picks something that makes her feel “smart and confident.”
 No surprise, because after all, don’t the things we wear make us feel a certain way?
 Don’t they give us a certain attitude or put us in a particular mood?